Exporting to Argentina

 Investment in development

-Demand for diverse products
+Demand for niche products

-Degree of development of the local industry
+Degree of development of local industry

-British exporters will find local world class companies to partner with, in the development, testing and distribution of new products.
+British exporters will find local world-class companies to partner with, in the development, testing and distribution of new products.

 Demand for specialised engineering and consultancy services